Helen Walker: 1947–1955: Auto accident and career decline

 Walker had just finished filming Her Adventurous Night (1946) and was set to begin Heaven Only Knows when an auto accident drastically disrupted her career.
 On December 31, 1946, while driving a convertible coupe belonging to director Bruce "Lucky" Humberstone from Palm Springs to Hollywood on U.S. Route 99, she picked up three hitchhikers: first, a soldier named Robert E. Lee, and later 18-year-old students Philip Mercado and Joseph Montalde.
 Near Redlands, California, the car slid off the road into a dirt division strip and rolled for more than 300 feet, flipping over as many as seven times and ejecting all four passengers.
 Lee was killed as his head struck the pavement, and Walker and the other two passengers were seriously injured.
 Walker suffered fractures to her pelvis and clavicle as well as a crushed foot, and spent more than a month in the hospital.
 Mercado, who had been thrown nearly 80 ft from the car, sued Walker for $150,000, claiming that Walker was driving "like a fool," ignored his requests to slow down and diverted her attention from the road to ask for a cigarette just before the accident.
 Montalde sued Walker for $100,000.
-The police estimated that Walker had been speeding in excess of 80 mph and a responding officer stated that he had smelled alcohol on her breath.
+The police estimated that Walker had been traveling in excess of 80 mph and a responding officer stated that he had smelled alcohol on her breath.
 A coroner's jury found that Walker had been driving negligently.
-She was charged with manslaughter for Lee's death, but the charge was later dismissed for lack of evidence.
+She was charged with manslaughter for Lee's death, but the charge was later dismissed for lack of "evidence".
 Walker was replaced in Heaven Only Knows by Marjorie Reynolds.

 Despite the accident and her legal troubles, Walker continued to act, and she appeared in perhaps her most famous role as the duplicitous psychoanalyst in the original version of Nightmare Alley (1947) with Tyrone Power.
-She also took prominent roles in films such as Call Northside 777 (1948) with James Stewart, My Dear Secretary (1948) with Kirk Douglas and Impact (1949).
+She also took prominent roles in films such as Call Northside 777 (1948) with James Stewart, My Dear Secretary (1948) with Kirk Douglas and Impact (1949) with Brian Donlevy.

 In 1950, Walker married department-store executive Edward DuDomaine, but the couple divorced in 1952.

 Following starring roles in My True Story (1951) and Problem Girls (1953), Walker made her final film appearance in Joseph H. Lewis's film noir The Big Combo with Cornel Wilde in 1955.
-She retired from acting at the age of 35.
+She retired from acting that year at the age of 35.